Easy Tahini

-Homemade tahini is so easy to make.
-Our quick recipe makes tahini that tastes much better than anything you can buy at the store.
+This homemade tahini recipe is so easy to make, and it makes super creamy tahini that tastes much better than anything you can buy at the store.
+It’s ready in less than 15 minutes!

 Homemade Tahini Recipe Video

-Store-bought jars of tahini can be expensive, and our homemade tahini tastes better.
-Use tahini to make hummus, salad dressings, sauces, and more!
+Store-bought jars of tahini can be expensive.
+Homemade tahini is not only cheaper, but it also tastes amazing.
+Use tahini to make homemade hummustahini dressingtahini sauce, and more!

-• Sesame seeds — We use hulled seeds (pictured below on the left) and toast them in a dry skillet to bring out their natural nuttiness.
+• Sesame seeds: I use hulled seeds (pictured below on the left) and toast them in a dry skillet to bring out their natural nuttiness.

-• Salt is optional, but I always use it.
+• Salt: Optional, but I always use it.
 It just makes the tahini taste better.

 Toasting sesame seeds for tahini